LoganCoop/InClass/README.md

-In class Repo
+# In class Repo
-will have all of my changes made in class
+## will have all of my changes made in class

+this